"Outbound" Dan Human has been drinking out of streams, ponds, and puddles for several years on various backpacking and paddling trips.

 One of the most popular winter water treatments is Aquamira.
-Aquamira is a two part chlorine dioxide treatment which neutralizes waterborne pathogens without an aftertaste in about 30 minutes.
+Aquamira is a two-part chlorine dioxide treatment that neutralizes waterborne pathogens without an aftertaste in about 30 minutes.
 Best of all, Aquamira works better in colder water temperatures than traditional iodine tablets.

 Though Aquamira is freeze-thaw stable, it can still freeze.
 In extremely cold temperatures, place both bottles inside your parka to keep them from freezing.

 Using UV light to purify water

 In the past few years, using UV light to purify water has become a lightweight and popular way to treat water.
 These battery-powered devices use UV light to disrupt the DNA of microorganisms and render the little water beasties harmless.